7 Unique IB CAS Hours Ideas

 Doing CAS for something you are passionate about is one of the fun ways to document your hours.
 You can start a club for poetry, debate, theatre, chess, films, dance, etc. Starting a club requires a lot of planning and effort.
 It will be best to do something like this with a friend who shares the same interest as yours.
 This will help you push through the administrative part of running a club.

 Furthermore, you should be ready to market your club and build a community.
 Committing to a club often requires a lot of hard work and dedication.
-It may also compel you to tweak your schedule so you may want to be careful with all your deadlines and course work.
+It may also compel you to tweak your schedule, so you should be careful with all your deadlines and coursework.

 Teaching A Skill

 A more comfortable alternative to starting a club is to teach a skill.
-One of the ways to get something like this started is to reach out to your community and inquire if people require a tutor.
+One way to get something like this created is to reach out to your community and inquire if people require a tutor.
 The tutoring can be for anything in which you have enough practice and experience.
 A few examples of teachable skills are coding, writing, a foreign language, etc.

-Don’t forget to help others by mentioning some of your unique ideas in the comments below (no this won’t count for CAS).
+Remember to help others by mentioning some of your unique ideas in the comments below (no, this won't count for CAS).
 Thank you for making it to the end of yet another beautifully curated article of Nail IB.

 We want Nail IB to be your virtual companion to hustle through IB.
-We have a lot of helpful blogs which will help you navigate your way through IB.
-Apart from our blogs, we offer "Take A Test" module, which helps IB students evaluate their level in the IB Program.
+We have many helpful blogs that will help you navigate your way through IB.
+Apart from our blogs, we offer a "Take A Test" module, which allows IB students to evaluate their level in the IB Program.
 Make sure to try a test and see your strengths and weaknesses.
-And finally, to make sure that you have all the resources that you might need to nail IB, we have curated special student bundles for your convenience.
+And finally, to ensure you have all the resources you might need to nail IB, we have curated special student bundles for your convenience.